louigigr/AbuseIP-db-scanner/README.md

 - If you have a unique issue, please create a new Issue, and include the output of your terminal from the bootstrap script down until the error.

-## Backlog

-- Parse for IPs recursively through directories
-- Create an option to output data in JSON
-- Create an option to output data to a file

-## Completed (After Launch)

-- ~~Create an option to output data in TSV or CSV~~